Applying to undergraduate programs

 Courses available to students in preparation for admission

-Applicants from other universities who wish to transfer an unfinished degree or complete a second degree at the Faculty of Engineering and Computer Science must have achieved GPA as listed below.
-Ideally, applicants should have completed all prerequisite courses (for Engineering and Computer Systems Calculus I, Linear Algebra, Calculus II, Mechanics, Electricity and Magnetism, Introduction to Chemistry; for Computer Science, Calculus I, Linear Algebra, Calculus II).
+Applicants from other universities who wish to transfer an unfinished degree or complete a second degree at the Faculty of Engineering and Computer Science should have completed all prerequisite courses (for Engineering and Computer Systems Calculus I, Linear Algebra, Calculus II, Mechanics, Electricity and Magnetism, Introduction to Chemistry; for Computer Science, Calculus I, Linear Algebra, Calculus II).

 A test of English proficiency may also be required.